 Cyclists are also at risk of urogenital problems, such as erectile dysfunction and infertility, mainly affecting those who put in large training volumes.
 Pudendal neuropathy is the most common presentation, caused by compression of the pudendal nerve against the pubic bone.
 Statistics range from 50% to 91% of cyclists reporting symptoms (Leibovitch and Mor 2005).
-A change of saddle to one with an increased width or padding, altering the tilt of saddle and using increased padding in the rider's cycling shorts may all help to relieve the pressure.
+A change of saddle to one with an increased width or padding, altering the tilt of the saddle and using increased padding in the rider's cycling shorts may all help to relieve the pressure.